 First off, figure out what exactly you intend to accomplish.
 If you want to do some odd meter composing just to do it, great.
 Experiment like crazy.
-If you want to craft some sort of musical, mathematical riddle, I’m all for it and please send me links when you’re done because I love that sort of thing.
+If you want to craft some sort of musical, mathematical riddle, I’m all for it and please post a link down below when you’re done, because I love that sort of thing.
 But if you want to create something an audience will still groove to, the remaining points are things you should take into consideration.

 While standard time signatures can be broken down into very symmetrical subdivisions, irregular meters often allow for several asymmetrical options.
 Consider the time signature 6/8.
 We subdivide it into two even sets of three eighth notes, or two dotted quarter notes.

 Now think about 7/8.
 We’ve only added one beat to the measure, but suddenly we’re faced with a few possible subdivisions.

 We’ve got dotted quarter, quarter, quarter (or “one-two-three, one-two, one-two”):

 We could put that dotted quarter in the middle (giving us “one-two, one-two-three, one-two”):

 Or my personal favorite: quarter, quarter, dotted quarter (which we count “one-two, one-two, one-two-three”):

 Example: First 12 bars of “Subdivisions” by Rush.